metrica-sports/codeball/docs/format-for-play.md

 }
 ```

-This is an example of a sprint type event wihch has a `speed` visualization.
+This is an example of a sprint type event which has a `speed` visualization.

 This is an event that belongs to the `pattern` code  `RCNG_PATTERN_001`, that starts at time `5000` and ends at time `25000`, with the event indicator being located at `10000` in the timeline of the video.
-All times are in miliseconds.
+All times are in milliseconds.

 In this case, in Metrica Play the event will be located at time `10000` in the timeline that , but when you select it, the video will play from time `5000` to `25000`.

-Moreover, this event has coordiantes.
-There are two options for coordiantes.
-If you proivde just a pair of xy coordiantes, it will show a dot on the 2D field in Metrica Play.
+Moreover, this event has coordinates.
+There are two options for coordinates.
+If you provide just a pair of xy coordinates, it will show a dot on the 2D field in Metrica Play.
 If you provide two pairs, it will show an arrow.
 In this case it will show an arrow in the 2D field (NOT in the video) going from `[0.39, 0.51]` to `[0.44, 0.42]`.

 This event also has a annotation.
 In this case, the speed will show up for this player from time `7000` to `23000` for player `P030`.
 To code for that, the `tool_id` is set to `players` type visualization that has `speed` as `1` (true).